MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/deal-manager-known-issues.md

 ### Client-side personalization can't be saved to the view

 Any personalization that you do in the deal manager workspace directly can't be saved to a view.
 For example, if you modify the metrics, edit columns, or add filters in the workspace, they won't be saved to a view.
 However, the changes will be available until you sign out.

-If you want to save the personalization, [create a view](personalize-deal-manager.md#create-a-view) and make those changes there.<!--note from editor: Suggested.-->
+If you want to save the personalization changes, [create a view](personalize-deal-manager.md#create-a-view).

 ### Views can't be edited